RainerEmrich/install-cloud-server/README.md

 13. We replace the default MySQL database server with MariaDB 10.1.
 14. We reboot the system a second time.
 15. At login we resume execution by installing the apache2 webserver from the ppa of Ondřej Surý.
-16. Install letsencrypt, get a first certificate and configure apache2.
+16. Install certbot letsencrypt client, get a first certificate and configure apache2.
 17. Setup postfix using tls.
 18. Setup docker.
 19. Setup munin for server monitoring, only accessible from the administration host.